gokcehan/vim-opex/README.md

 # vim-opex

-Opex is a simple plugin that defines two custom operators to execute motions (`:h motion.txt`) with builtin interpreters.
+Opex is a simple plugin that defines two custom operators to execute text objects (`:h motion.txt`).
-Execution operator (`opex-execute`) executes the code and displays any output in the message line.
+First execution operator executes the code and displays any output in messages (`:h message.txt`).
-Appending operator (`opex-append`) executes the code and appends any output as a comment below the code.
+Second appending operator executes the code and appends any output as a comment below the text object.

 ![demo-screencast](https://media.giphy.com/media/3o6fJ5GNRKb7kLtbNK/giphy.gif)